XarkLabs/Xosera/REFERENCE.md

 # Xosera - Xark's Open Source Embedded Retro Adapter

+Xosera is a Verilog design that implements an audio/video controller (aka Embedded Retro Adapter) providing Amiga-ish level video raphics digital audio capibilities.

+The design was originally for iCE40UltraPlus5K FPGAs, but has been ported to other FPGAs (with enough internal memory, like larger ECP5).

-Xosera is a Verilog design currently for iCE40UltraPlus5K FPGA that implements an "Embedded Retro Adapter" designed primarily for the rosco_m68K series of retro computers (but adaptable to others).
-It provides color video text and graphics generation similar to late 80s 68K era home computers (along with other capabilities).
+It was designed primarily for the rosco_m68K series of 68K based retro computers, but adaptable for other systems (to interface it requires 6 register address signals, an 8-bit bidirectional bus and a couple of control signals).
+It provides 12-bit RGB color video with text and bitmap modes with dual layers and 4 voice 8-bit digital audio (similar-ish to 80s era 68K home computers).

-This document is meant to provide the low-level reference information to operate it (and ideally matches the actual Verilog implementation).
-Please mention it if you spot a discrepency.
+This document is meant to provide the low-level reference register information to operate it (and should match the Verilog implementation).
+Please mention it if you spot any discrepency.

 **Section Index:**